 Java: The Complete Reference, Ninth Edition

-The Definitive Java Programming Guide Fully updated for Java SE 8, Java: The Complete Reference, Ninth Edition explains how to develop, compile, debug, and run Java programs.
-Bestselling programming author Herb Schildt covers the entire Java language, including its syntax, keywords, and fundamental programming principles, as well as significant portions of the Java API library.
+The Definitive Programming Guide.
+Fully updated for SE 8: The Complete Reference, Ninth Edition explains how to develop, compile, debug, and run programs.
+Bestselling programming author Herb Schildt covers the entire language, including its syntax, keywords, and fundamental programming principles, as well as significant portions of the API library.
 JavaBeans, servlets, applets, and Swing are examined and real-world examples demonstrate Java in action.
-New Java SE 8 features such as lambda expressions, the stream library, and the default interface method are discussed in detail.
+New SE 8 features such as lambda expressions, the stream library, and the default interface method are discussed in detail.
 This Oracle Press resource also offers a solid introduction to JavaFX.
 Coverage includes: Data types, variables, arrays, and operators.
 Control statements.
 Classes, objects, and methods.
 Method overloading and overriding.
 Inheritance.
 Interfaces and packages.
 Exception handling.
 Multithreaded programming.
 Enumerations, autoboxing, and annotations.
 The I/O classes.
 Generics.
 Lambda expressions.
 String handling…

 OCA: Oracle Certified Associate Java SE 8 Programmer I Study Guide: Exam 1Z0-808

-Full coverage of functional programming and all OCA Java Programmer exam objectives OCA, Oracle Certified Associate Java SE 8 Programmer I Study Guide, Exam 1Z0-808 is a comprehensive study guide for those taking the Oracle Certified Associate Java SE 8 Programmer I exam (1Z0-808).
-With complete coverage of 100% of the exam objectives, this book provides everything you need to know to confidently take the exam.
-The release of Java 8 brought the language’s biggest changes to date, and for the first time, candidates are required to learn functional programming to pass the exam.
-This study guide has you covered, with thorough functional programming explanation and information on all key topic areas Java programmers need to know.
-You’ll cover Java inside and out, and learn how to apply it efficiently and effectively to create solutions applicable to real-world scenarios.
+Full coverage of functional programming and all OCA Java Programmer exam objectives OCA, Oracle Certified Associate SE 8 Programmer I Study Guide, Exam 1Z0-808 is a comprehensive study guide for those taking the Oracle Certified Associate SE 8 Programmer I exam (1Z0-808).
+With complete coverage of 100% of the exam objectives, it provides everything you need to know to confidently take the exam.
+The release of version 8 brought the language’s biggest changes to date, and for the first time, candidates are required to learn functional programming to pass the exam.
+This study guide has you covered, with thorough functional programming explanation and information on all key topic areas programmers need to know.
+You’ll cover the language inside and out, and learn how to apply it efficiently and effectively to create solutions applicable to real-world scenarios.
 Work confidently with operators, conditionals, and loops…

 Java Concurrency in Practice

-“I was fortunate indeed to have worked with a fantastic team on the design and implementation of the concurrency features added to the Java platform in Java 5.0 and Java 6.
+“I was fortunate indeed to have worked with a fantastic team on the design and implementation of the concurrency features added to the Java platform in version 5 and 6.
 Now this same team provides the best explanation yet of these new features, and of concurrency in general.
 Concurrency is no longer a subject for advanced users only.
-Every Java developer should read this book.”–Martin BuchholzJDK Concurrency Czar, Sun Microsystems “For the past 30 years, computer performance has been driven by Moore’s Law; from now on, it will be driven by Amdahl’s Law.
+Every developer should read it.”–Martin BuchholzJDK Concurrency Czar, Sun Microsystems “For the past 30 years, computer performance has been driven by Moore’s Law; from now on, it will be driven by Amdahl’s Law.
 Writing code that effectively exploits multiple processors can be very challenging.
-Java Concurrency in Practice provides you with the concepts and techniques needed to write safe and scalable Java programs for today’s–and tomorrow’s–systems.”–Doron RajwanResearch Scientist, Intel Corp “This is the book you need if you’re writing–or designing, or debugging, or maintaining, or contemplating–multithreaded Java programs…
+Concurrency in Practice provides you with the concepts and techniques needed to write safe and scalable programs for today’s–and tomorrow’s–systems.”–Doron RajwanResearch Scientist, Intel Corp “This is the book you need if you’re writing–or designing, or debugging, or maintaining, or contemplating–multithreaded programs…

 OCA / OCP Java SE 8 Programmer Certification Kit: Exam 1Z0-808 and Exam 1Z0-809

-Your complete certification guide on the path to Oracle Java SE The Oracle Java SE Certification track now consists of three levels – Associate (OCA), Professional (OCP), and Master (OCM).
+Your complete certification guide on the path to Oracle Java SE.
+The Certification track now consists of three levels – Associate (OCA), Professional (OCP), and Master (OCM).
 This valuable kit helps you attain success at the OCA and OCP levels, providing clarification of the complex material along with plenty of practice that covers all exam objectives.
-OCA / OCP Oracle Java SE 8 Programmer Certification Kit is the ideal tool for preparing for the OCA and OCP exams.
-With two comprehensive study guides in one package, this kit serves as a helpful companion throughout your journey to Oracle Java SE 8 certification.
-The release of Java 8 brought the language’s biggest changes to date, and for the first time, candidates are required to learn functional programming to pass the exam.
-The OCA: Oracle Certified Associate Java SE 8 Programmer I Study Guide has you covered, with thorough functional programming explanation and information on all key topic…
+OCA / OCP SE 8 Programmer Certification Kit is the ideal tool for preparing for the OCA and OCP exams.
+With two comprehensive study guides in one package, this kit serves as a helpful companion throughout your journey to SE 8 certification.
+The release of version 8 brought the language’s biggest changes to date, and for the first time, candidates are required to learn functional programming to pass the exam.
+The OCA: Oracle Certified Associate SE 8 Programmer I Study Guide has you covered, with thorough functional programming explanation and information on all key topic…

 Thinking in Java (4th Edition)

-“Thinking in Java should be read cover to cover by every Java programmer, then kept close at hand for frequent reference.
+“It should be read cover to cover by every programmer, then kept close at hand for frequent reference.
 The exercises are challenging, and the chapter on Collections is superb!
-Not only did this book help me to pass the Sun Certified Java Programmer exam; it’s also the first book I turn to whenever I have a Java question.” —Jim Pleger, Loudoun County (Virginia) Government “Much better than any other Java book I’ve seen.
+Not only did this reading help me to pass the Sun Certified Programmer exam; it’s also the first place I turn to whenever I have a question.” —Jim Pleger, Loudoun County (Virginia) Government “Much better than any other reading I’ve seen.
 Make that ‘by an order of magnitude’… Very complete, with excellent right-to-the-point examples and intelligent, not dumbed-down, explanations….
-In contrast to many other Java books I found it to be unusually mature, consistent, intellectually honest, well-written, and precise.
-IMHO, an ideal book for studying Java.” —Anatoly Vorobey, Technion University, Haifa, Israel “Absolutely one of the best programming tutorials I’ve seen for any language.” —Joakim Ziegler, FIX sysop “Thank you again for your awesome book.
+In contrast to many other readings I found it to be unusually mature, consistent, intellectually honest, well-written, and precise.
+IMHO, an ideal reading for studying Java.” —Anatoly Vorobey, Technion University, Haifa, Israel “Absolutely one of the best programming tutorials I’ve seen for any language.” —Joakim Ziegler, FIX sysop “Thank you again for your awesome work.
 I was really floundering…